 I’d rather come up with natural colors for my photos.
 I only applied minor edits like cropping, straightening, and if it is needed, change the color using VSCO filters without significant adjustment.
 I like to keep my photos still as it is, so I can recall the memories within those photos in vivid colors as the moment I have taken them.
 But, as my references and interests keep growing, I also try to explore something new.
 My recent interest is Nguan‘s, Singapore-based photographer, who came up with pastel photographs.

-Not only a girly one will love (fall in love synonym) his photos, but everyone will also love it, I think.
+Not only a girly one will love his photos, but everyone will also love it, I think.
 His photos are warm, peaceful, sweet and intriguing at the same time.
 I surfed on the internet to explore the pastel-feeling editing technique using VSCO filters which I love the most.
 I had a regret feeling of my ignorance to explore VSCO tools for all this time.

-No more regret, then I implemented what I’ve just (just in case meaning) learned with photos from my Sunday hunting on July 9 2017, at Istana Pasar Baru rooftop in Central Jakarta.
+No more regret, then I implemented what I’ve just learned with photos from my Sunday hunting on July 9 2017, at Istana Pasar Baru rooftop in Central Jakarta.
 Not bad for first-timer, I think (hehe).
 I only applied 1 filter, 4 different types of adjustment and final touch on Picasa to straighten, crop, and adjust the color balance based on my own preferences.